Simple plugin system

 // ...

-Note: Contrary to binding variables or categories, the first route that matches is the one which is chosen.
+Note: Contrary to binding variables, the first route that matches is the one which is chosen.
 This means a plugin cannot overwrite the existing application routes, or routes defined by previous plugins in the chain.

 Wherever in your plugin descriptor, you can put any initialization code you may need in your plugin.